 their texture and flavor will start to deteriorate significantly.

 Once the radishes are harvested, you can cut off the tops, leaving about 1/2 inch of stem.
 The tops can be washed and dried off with a salad spinner.
-They will keep nicely for 3 days or so in a non-airtight bag in the refrigerator.
+They will keep nicely for 3 days or so in a non-airtight bag in the crisper drawer in your refrigerator.

 Now that you're done picking radishes, it's time for a few radish recipe ideas...